ABOUT US

 ABK is set up to cater for all abilities and is a safe space that is accepting and inclusive of every race, religion, economic class, gender identity, skill level, age, sexual orientation, ability etc. We expect everyone to be respectful of each other and our amazing space.

 We survive by receiving donations of bikes, parts, money and food and make these available to the public through our workshops.
-We provide truly knowledgable volunteer mechanics for our workshops so as to guide everyone through their mechanical activities along with support volunteers who help to manage the space and our customers' experiences.
+We provide truly knowledgeable volunteer mechanics for our workshops so as to guide everyone through their mechanical activities along with support volunteers who help to manage the space and our customers' experiences.

 No one is turned away from ABK for lack of funds.
 We offer volunteering as a valuable alternative to those customers who would prefer to pay in time for their use of the space.